Add code and set up Code Manager

 You now have a control repository based on the Puppet

-to this repo on your workstation and push those changes to the remote copy of the
+repo on your workstation and push those changes to the remote copy of the control

 You also now have a Puppetfile available for you to start adding and managing content, like module code.